-In December, WSDA received and confirmed four reports of Asian giant hornet in the areas of Blaine and Bellingham.
+In December, WSDA received and confirmed two reports of Asian giant hornet in the areas of Blaine and Bellingham.

 Identifying Asian giant hornet